astro-transients/tilepy/examples/README.md

 b. ./obsLauncher folder contains example scripts and jupyter notebooks to launch a scheduling

-c. ./obsCase folder contanins example of launcher scripts and output files of various cases (GW 1-obs, GRB N-obs, optical N-obs, IPN GRB 1-obs)
+c. ./obsExamples folder contanins examples of launcher scripts and output files of various cases in the tilepy paper (GW 1-obs, GRB N-obs, optical N-obs, IPN GRB 1-obs)

-Note that if yo ../dataset folder containing the galaxy catalog "converted_GLADE.h5" (See main README for the creation of galaxy catalog)
+d. ./obsVisualization folder contains useful jupyter notebooks for visualization of the scheduling

-Run the Jupyter notebook .ipynb or the .py scripts with Python > 3.9
+Run the Jupyter notebook .ipynb or the .py scripts with Python > 3.9 The paths are selfcointained and the skymap examples are self-downloaded.
+The only external dataset that the user should download is a galaxy catalog.